 On an individual patient basis for medical reasons, it is sometimes necessary when there is no suitable alternative, to prescribe unlicensed medicines or medicines which are used outside the terms of their product licence (off-label).
 Prescription of unlicensed or off-label medicines should wherever possible be supported by evidence and a body of expert opinion.
 Unlicensed and off-label medicines are more commonly used in some areas of medicine such as paediatrics, psychiatry and palliative care.

 The responsibility that falls on healthcare professionals when prescribing an unlicensed or off-label medicine may be greater than when prescribing a licensed medicine within the terms of its licence.
 Prescribers should pay particular attention to the risks associated with such preparations which may include: adverse reactions, product quality, discrepant product information or labeling regarding indications, information in a foreign language for unlicensed imports, and potential confusion for patients or carers when the Patient Information Leaflet (PIL) is inconsistent with a medicine's off-label use.

 Prescribers are required to give patients (or their parents or carers) sufficient information about medicines to allow them to make an informed decision before proposed treatment is prescribed.

-Prescribers are advised to contact the NEW Devon CCG Medicines Optimisation team if further information is required when prescribing such medication.
+Prescribers are advised to contact the NHS Devon CCG Medicines Optimisation team if further information is required when prescribing such medication.